Aghul language: Alphabet

+The Aghul alphabet was devised in the 1990s.
+Ever since then, it has been used as a language of education, with primers, textbooks, and dictionaries published.

 Grammar

 Case

 There are four core cases: absolutive, ergative, genitive, and dative, as well as a large series of location cases.
 All cases other than the absolutive (which is unmarked) and ergative take the ergative suffix before their own suffix.